Australian Railway Models 38 Class Steam Locomotive

 This feature allows you to enter coasting mode whenever you want with a press of a button.
-The loco will enter the coasting mode and remain in coasting until you turn it off regardless of changes in the speed.
+The loco will enter the coasting mode and remain in coasting until you turn it off, regardless of changes in the speed.
 Experiment with turning it on and off while the loco is moving at speed to hear the sound changes of a steam locomotive when you want.
-With this feature you can have your model sounding like a steam locomotive.
+With this feature, you can have your model sounding like a real steam locomotive.

 Brake Squeal on Deceleration

 Activate coupling or release and your locomotive will automatically reduce its speed to allow for a more realistic coupling or release operation.
-Once the operation is completed your locomotive will continue to run at slow speed for a few more seconds before returning to the speed set on your throttle.
+Once the coupling operation is completed, your locomotive will automatically stop while once uncoupled will continue to run at slow speed for a few more seconds before returning to the speed set on your throttle.

 Prototypical Headlight Operation

-We have also modified the headlight operation to resemble prototypical operation.
+We have also modified the headlight operation to resemble the prototypical operation.

-- Automatic High Beam Headlight Function when the locomotive begins to drive.
-Bring the loco to a stop and the headlight will return to dim.
+Automatic High Beam Headlight Function when the locomotive begins to drive.
+Bring the loco to a stop, and it will return to a dim state.

 Remastered 3801 Whistle